renaudrenaud/dust_sensor/README.md

 The Sharp sensor is very often sold with some 8 connectors and you have to add a resistor and a capacitor.
 The Waveshare module save your time and patience, offering a back pack with 4 prins:
-1 - VCC
+1. VCC
-2 - GND
+2. GND
-3 - AOUT - This is the analog out to read the measure 4 - ILED - This pin is an input, allowing to control the LED inside the captor
+3. AOUT - This is the analog out to read the measure
+4. ILED - This pin is an input, allowing to control the LED inside the captor

-Arduino / Sharp sensor
+Arduino / Sharp sensor connections:
-VCC   -   VCC
+* VCC   -   VCC
-GND   -   GND
+* GND   -   GND
-A0    -   AOUT
+* A0    -   AOUT
-D7    -   ILED
+* D7    -   ILED